How to Protect an Excel Workbook?

 8) We can also try to add a new worksheet from the plus sign beside the worksheet named ANAND, but we can see that we cannot as the + sign is disabled.

 After protecting the structure of the workbook, any user cannot do changes in the structure of the protected workbook.

 Things to Remember

-- Protecting excel workbooks is different from protecting worksheets.
+- Protecting workbooks is different from protecting worksheets.

-- In excel version 2010 and below we can protect both structure and windows size option as resize is available in the previous versions of Excel.
+- In excel version 2010 and below, we can protect both structure and windows size options as resize available in the previous versions of Excel.